Aiven-Open/klaw-docs/docs/cluster-connectivity-setup/kafka-cluster-sasl-protocol.md

     <principal=%22kafkaclient1@EXAMPLE.COM>\";
     ```

-11. If using the OAUTHBEARER mechanism with SASL_SSL, add the following configuration:
+11. If using the OAUTHBEARER mechanism with SASL_SSL, add the following configurations:

     ```java
     clusterid.kafkasasl.saslmechanism.oauthbearer=OAUTHBEARER